mimblewimble/grin/doc/grin4bitcoiners.md

 ### If transaction information gets removed, can I just cheat and create money?

-No, and this is where MimbleWimble and Grin shine.
+No, and this is where Mimblewimble and Grin shine.
 Confidential transactions are a form of [homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption).
 Without revealing any amount, Grin can verify that the sum of all transaction inputs equal the sum of transaction outputs, plus the fee.
 Going even further, comparing the sum of all money created by mining with the total sum of money that's being held, Grin nodes can check the correctness of the total money supply.

 ### If I listen to transaction relay, can't I just figure out who they belong to before being cut-through?